 "We sometimes put students in for an exam in January - because even though they've only been studying since September, it gives them a real shock - and if necessary they can retake the exam in June."

-AS level and A level results are released on Tuesday August 10, 2021.
 On results day, your teen would normally be able to collect their results from school.
-But this year, it’s more than likely that their results will be available to view online instead.
-Results are usually available from 6am on results day, but the school or teachers should inform students in advance from what time results will be available.
-Make sure to also find out what time the school will close, so your child doesn’t miss out.
+But they may be available to view online as well.
+Results are usually released from 6am on results day, but the school or teachers should inform students in advance from what time results will be available.

 A level results certificates